Fault Tolerance (FT) failover fails on the Virtual Machines with VM Namespace being enabled

 Resolution

-To workaround the issue, please follow the below:
+To remove the existing configuration, please follow the below steps:

 • Before turning on FT, the components/products that could possibly create or use VM Namespace need to be disabled on the VM, including SDMP, vgauthImport, Appdefense, NSX and Guest Customization for Instant Clone.